graph90/Bitcoin-Dashboard/README.md

 ## 🍻 Support / Tip Jar

-This project is free and will always be free — enjoy! 🙂 If it saved you time or made crypto tracking a little easier, and you’d like to buy me a beer (totally optional), you can tip here:
+This project is free and will always be free — enjoy! 🙂 If it saved you time or made bitcoin tracking a little easier, and you’d like to buy me a beer (totally optional), you can tip here:

 - **Bitcoin (on-chain):** `bc1qxzgdwc9pgggram8jtnhsmrhdk5pvw8tx6h7qmj`
 - **Bitcoin Lightning:** `cloudyhubcap91@walletofsatoshi.com`